Imjin Barracks: History

 The station opened in 1940, the first unit based there being No 7 School of Technical Training, which trained engine and airframe fitters and mechanics.
 In December 1941, No 2 WAAF Depot was opened at Innsworth and from then on the station became increasingly associated with the women's branch of the service.
 Eventually it was decided to reserve the station almost exclusively for WAAF training, including barrage balloon training amongst other vital roles.

 In 1951, the headquarters of the RAF Record Office which had been based nearby in Gloucester and Barnwood, moved to the station and gained Group status.
 Three years later, in 1954, No. 5 Personnel Despatch Unit arrived, charged with the administration and processing of personnel selected for overseas service.

 Just after the war ended, the RAF Base Accounts Office moved from York to Gloucester and grew into the Central Pay Office and became part of the RAF Personnel and Training Command, which formed in 1994, based at Innsworth.

 In 2005 it was announced that HQ Personnel and Training Command was to co-locate with HQ RAF Strike Command at RAF High Wycombe.
-The new collocated HQ's were subsequently merged to form Air Command and the decision was taken to close RAF Innsworth.
+The new collocated HQs were subsequently merged to form Air Command and the decision was taken to close RAF Innsworth.
 The drawdown took place over the next three years with elements of the Personnel Management Agency moved to High Wycombe and RAF Cranwell.
 RAF Innsworth finally closed on 31 March 2008.